paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 Section is comprised of section 1216 of Pub.
 L. 115–254.
 Subsec. (c)(1) of section 1216 of Pub.
 L. 115–254 amended [section 5205 of this title](./chapter-068-disaster-relief.md#section-5205).

+#### Effective Date
+Authorities provided under div.
+D of Pub.
+L. 115–254, which enacted this section, applicable to each major disaster and emergency declared by the President under Pub.
+L. 93–288 on or after Jan.
+1, 2016, except as otherwise provided, see section 1202(b) of Pub.
+L. 115–254, set out in an Effective Date of 2018 Amendment note under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121).

 #### Definitions
 For definitions of terms used in this section, see section 1203 of Pub.
 L. 115–254, set out as a note under [section 5122 of this title](./chapter-068-disaster-relief.md#section-5122).

 <a id="section-5174b"></a>
 ## § 5174b.
 Critical document fee waiver
-(1) **In general.—** — Notwithstanding [section 214 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section214&num=0&edition=prelim) or any other provision of law, the President, in consultation with the Governor of a State, may provide a waiver under this subsection to an individual or household described in [section 5174(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5174/e/1&num=0&edition=prelim) for the following document replacement fees:
+(1) **In general** — Notwithstanding [section 214 of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section214&num=0&edition=prelim) or any other provision of law, the President, in consultation with the Governor of a State, may provide a waiver under this subsection to an individual or household described in [section 5174(e)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5174/e/1&num=0&edition=prelim) for the following document replacement fees:

   (A) The passport application fee for individuals who lost their United States passport in a major disaster within the preceding three calendar years.